1. A Trinket Exchanged

 After the eleventh bauble, Nár began to mumble impatiently.
 Thindorn finally finished and signaled to me.
 I held the shirt, wrapped tightly in cloth, finer linen than that our father had presented it to us in.

 I unwrapped it, and even before I had torn away the last strip, Nár was standing, open mouthed.
 The apprentice had inched closer, eyes burning and wide.
-I set the corslet gently down, letting the rings sing against each other.
+I set the corselet gently down, letting the rings sing against each other.
 It was beautiful, more, if possible, than when we first saw it, gleaming with the milky silver-white of the moon.
 We had cleaned it and Adar had later found the pearl and crystal studded belt that accompanied it.
 As we had scoured it we noted that several rings were loose and we worried that would decrease the value in Nár's eyes – but now I saw we were mistaken.
-Nár touched the corslet with a hand trembling slightly.
-As though afraid to damage it, he would not lift it for a moment, and even when he did, it was with the care of a parent holding a newborn.
+Nár touched the corselet with a hand trembling slightly.
+As though afraid to damage it, he hesitated a good minute to lift it, and even when he did, it was with the care of a parent holding a newborn.
 His business tone was lost and instead he spoke rapidly and excitedly.

 "Mithril, mithril!
 Crafted in the late Second Age, aye, see, Uvi's mark.
 He was of Narvi's noble house.
 Uvi himself was a singular artist, able to shape raw true-silver into a beauty still greater, beauty pure as music.
 So little of his mithril work survives; ah, to touch the lightness of air in metal; the craft that no one of this day can approach…"